+See also \cite{CarmonaSimon1, Cornean, GeorgescuIftimovici, PuriceDecay, VasyExp} and the references therein for more on the decay of eigenfunctions.
+See also \cite{Kato51, KatoBook} for additional general properties of the Hamiltonian operators arising in Quantum Mechnics.

 To get an improved regularity in the index $a$, we shall need the following result of independent interest.
 Let us replace $\RR^{3}$ by $\RR^{N}$ in the following result, while keeping the rest of the notation unchanged.
-In particular, $S \subset \RR^{N}$ is a finite subset and $r_S(x) \in [0, 1]$ is the distance from $x$ to $S$ for $x$ close to $S$ and is equal to $1$ in a neighborhood of infinity.
-The weighted Sobolev space $\maK_{a}^{m}(\RR^N)$ is then defined as before by
+In particular, $S \subset \RR^{N}$ is a finite subset and $r_S(x) \in [0, 1]$ is the distance from $x$ to $S$ for $x$ close to $S$ and is equal to $1$ in a neighborhood of the hyperface at infinity before the blow-up of the singular points.